 Firearm prohibitions deny all law-abiding citizens the right to effective self-defense.
-However, they have the greatest effect on poor and minority citizens because of the higher rate of crime in poorer communities and the fact that police presence is
+However, they have the greatest effect on poor and minority citizens because of the higher rate of crime in poorer communities and the fact that police presence is often lower than in more affluent neighborhoods.39 The greater exposure to criminality, combined with less state protection, makes the necessity of firearm ownership even more important in poorer communities.
+Gun control has a far greater impact on these citizens, especially as gun control legislation does not have a tangible impact on criminal ownership of firearms.40

-&lt;sup>36 Supra note 33, at 69, quoting 7 THE WRITINGS OF CASSIUS MARCELLUS CLAY 257 (H. Greeley ed.
+36 Supra note 33, at 69, quoting 7 THE WRITINGS OF CASSIUS MARCELLUS CLAY 257 (H. Greeley ed.
 1848).

-&lt;sup>37 Supra note 26 at 355.
+37 Supra note 26 at 355.